 Anyone accessing SMART is required to obtain authorization through the Forest Mapping and Accomplishment Portal (ForMAP) web application.
 The first time you sign into SMART you will be prompted to create a new ForMAP user account.
+Note: f you already have a SMART account and reach this page, please contact the Help Desk (contact info on cover page of this guide).

-- 1. Fill in all required information in the User Details section (fields with a red asterisk next to heading. - 2.
-Select your Employee Type.
-If you choose Private Consultant, you will be limited to viewing only management plans of which you are listed as the preparer. - 3.
+1. Fill in all required information in the User Details section (fields with a red asterisk next to heading.

+- 2. Select your User Type and Organization.
+Note: the Tribal, Non-Governmental / Higher Education, and Other user types are primarily for Landscape Scale Restoration Projects users. - 3.
 Select pertinent roles.
 SMART is part of a suite of USDA Forest Service reporting applications, so please select your role(s) carefully.
 See below for detailed descriptions of each role.
 If you have any questions about these roles, contact the ForMAP Help Desk before continuing at sm.fs.formap@usda.gov or support@formap.info or 303-275-5341.